sjourdan/vault-ssh-backend/README.md

 # Vault SSH Backend Infrastructure

+This idea here is simple:

+* 1 server will run Vault with a Consul Backend
+* Other servers will authenticate against it with One-Time Passwords

+The Vault/Consul combo will be entirely run through docker containers: [docker-vault](https://github.com/sjourdan/docker-vault) and [Progrium's Consul](https://hub.docker.com/r/progrium/consul/).

 ## Deploy the base infrastructure

 Fill in the blanks in the configuration file, don't forget SSH keys under `keys`.